-When Extended Session Security (NTLMSSP\NEGOTIATE\EXTENDED\SESSIONSECURITY) is negotiated and session security (NTLMSSP\NEGOTIATE\SIGN or NTLMSSP\NEGOTIATE\SEAL) is negotiated, the message signature for NTLM with extended session security is a 16-byte value that contains the following components, as described by the NTLMSSP\MESSAGE\SIGNATURE structure:
+When Extended Session Security (NTLMSSP\NEGOTIATE\EXTENDED\SESSIONSECURITY) is negotiated and session security (NTLMSSP\NEGOTIATE\SIGN or NTLMSSP\NEGOTIATE\SEAL) is negotiated, the message signature for NTLM with extended session security is a 16-byte value that contains the following components, as specified by the NTLMSSP\MESSAGE\SIGNATURE structure (section 2.2.2.9.1):

-- A 4-byte version-number value that is set to 1. - The first eight bytes of the message's HMAC\MD5. - The 4-byte sequence number (SeqNum).
+- A 4-byte version-number value that is set to 1 (Version). - The first eight bytes of the message's HMAC\MD5 (Checksum). - The 4-byte sequence number (SeqNum).